-To remove the Win32 Malware-gen from an infected device, you just need to follow some troubleshooting methods.
-You need to follow these below-described methods to remove the Win32 Malware-gen from an infected device;
+To remove the Win32 Malware-gen from an infected device, you just need to follow some troubleshooting methods which are given below –

 Method-1 Running a Threat Scan

-This is the most efficient way to remove the Win32 Malware-gen from an infected device.
-In this method, you have to run a complete scan through an anti-malware application.
+In this most efficient method, you have to run a complete scan through an anti-malware application.
 Anti-malware applications with real-time protection can detect and remove Win32 Malware from the infected device.
 After completing the scanning process, the anti-malware application will show the malware infections of the scanned device.
 Afterward, click on quarantine/ remove to completely remove all the malicious files, codes, and registry keys as well as the Win32 malware.
-Remember to use an advanced-level third-party security tool for scanning an infected device.

 Method-2 Reset the Browsers of the Infected Device